 Luis José Chávez, president of the Dominican Tourism Press Association recently told The Washington Post, “We can see that many international media outlets are just going for it as news, just to get the headline, and they are not really getting into what’s going on.
 The caricatures have been made, and some in media have done a lot of damage.
 The whole country is trying to get over this and gain back the image of what we really are.”

-The Dominican Republic is a truly picturesque, tranquil and safe travel destination.
+The Dominican Republic is a truly picturesque, tranquil and safe travel destination, and there plenty of great things to do in Punta Cana.
 While we’ll leave you to make your own decision, there is nothing to fear when traveling to Punta Cana as long as you use common sense and take on board our travel tips!